Anna Karenina

 Trains are a motif throughout the novel, with several major plot points taking place either on passenger trains or at stations in Saint Petersburg or elsewhere in Russia.
 The story takes place against the backdrop of the liberal reforms initiated by Emperor Alexander II of Russia and the rapid societal transformations that followed.
-The novel has been adapted into various media including theater, opera, film, television, ballet, figure skating, and radio drama.
+The novel has been adapted into various media including theatre, opera, film, television, ballet, figure skating, and radio drama.